ding-lab/somaticwrapper/docker/docker.testing/README.md

-Scripts here are used to run Somatic Wrapper directly from within docker container.
+Scripts here are used to start Somatic Wrapper docker container and run Somatic Wrapper directly from within it.
 Provides a test bed using StrelkaDemo test dataset for development and testing

 ## Quick start